United Kingdom Wind Energy Market Size and Share

 United Kingdom Wind Energy Market Analysis by Mordor Intelligence

-The United Kingdom Wind Energy Market size is estimated at 34.5 gigawatt in 2025, and is expected to reach 70.5 gigawatt by 2030, at a CAGR of 15.36% during the forecast period (2025-2030).
+The United Kingdom Wind Energy Market is expected to grow from 34.5 gigawatt in 2025 to 39.69 gigawatt in 2026 and is forecast to reach 79.94 gigawatt by 2031 at 15.04% CAGR over 2026-2031.

 This expansion follows the July 2024 policy change, which removed England’s onshore restrictions and aligned wind energy with other energy infrastructure.
 Liberalized planning has revived stalled onshore proposals, accelerated repowering, and stimulated record tender activity.
 Offshore growth benefits from ScotWind and Celtic Sea leasing rounds, while inflation-indexed Contract for Difference (CfD) strike prices shelter developers from cost volatility.
 The sector must, however, navigate supply-chain gaps in steel monopiles and subsea cables, rising gilt-linked finance costs, and vessel shortages that threaten project schedules.